Remote angling for the world's largest salmonid: Hucho taimen

 Anglers stay in Gers (small, low-ceilinged round tents) that are hard-sided and incredibly warm and comfortable.
 Each Ger features two beds, tables and chairs, plenty of storage space for gear and clothing, and a central wood stove that keeps things very warm on cold nights.
-Cots our outfitted with sleeping bags, bag liners, and pillows, and fresh towels are included, which means that guests do not need to bring their own sleeping bag, linens or towels.
+Cots are outfitted with sleeping bags, bag liners, pillows, and fresh towels are included, which means that guests do not need to bring their own sleeping bag, linens, or towels.
 Drinking water and water bottles are provided and placed in your Ger each morning and evening.

 Early each morning, a camp staffer quietly enters each Ger to re-light the fire and warm things up.
 The camp is powered by a generator, which always runs in the mornings and at night.
 Showers and a sauna are hot and ready each afternoon after your day on the water.
 The showers are heated by a wood stove system, as is the river-rock sauna.

 Food and Beverages

 All meals are served in the main dining room building, where guests congregate each morning and evening for a great selection of hot food.
 Lunches each day are packed in a cooler and eaten on the water.
 The menu consists of both Mongolian and western meals.
 The food is good and usually plentiful and includes a variety of grilled sheep, beef, chicken, and other main dishes and salads.